 Such ‘eligible whistleblowers’ will be entitled to identity protections, anti-victimisation measures, and certain immunities from liability.

 In contrast to the Corporations Act amendments, Part IVD of the TAA does not include provisions to protect emergency disclosures to a journalist or a member of Parliament.

 Under the Corporations Act reforms, public companies, large proprietary companies and proprietary companies will be required to have a whistleblower policy, with strict financial penalties for non-compliance.

-For advice on how to respond to these significant changes to the corporate landscape, please contact Peter Murray.
+For advice on how to respond to these significant changes to the corporate landscape, please contact our team.